tfsaggregator/aggregator-cli/marketplace/readme.md

 ## Troubleshooting

 Use the Application Insight instance that was created aside the Azure Function.

+## Contributing

-Details on building your own version and testing are in the [Contribute](https://tfsaggregator.github.io/docs/v3/contrib/) section.
+Details on building your own version and testing are in the [Contribute](contrib/) section.